 If you live in a colder climate, you likely already know why you need to clean your yard.
 When the snow melts, it reveals everything you neglected to pick up during the colder months, including your dog’s droppings.

-When the warm weather hits, your pup will want to indulge in the sunshine, so make sure your yard is a safe place for them to hang out and play.
+When the warm weather hits, your dog will likely want to indulge in the sunshine, so make sure your yard is a safe place for them to hang out and play.
 Along with picking up your dog’s poop, walk around your yard and pick up sticks, stones, branches, or anything else your dog may try to play with and chew.

 Refresh Your Kitchen

-Annual cleaning isn’t complete until you give your kitchen a good deep clean—and that includes your dog’s supplies as well.
+Annual cleaning isn’t complete until you give your kitchen a good deep clean — and that includes your dog’s supplies as well.
 When did you last clean or replace your dog’s food dish or water bowl?
-You don’t need to replace bowls regularly, but consider purchasing new dishes if the bowls have been chewed or are too dirty to save.
+While you don’t need to replace bowls regularly, consider purchasing new dishes if the bowls have been chewed or are too dirty to save.

 You should clean your dog’s bowls out at least every day, but it is always a good idea to give them a deep cleaning every so often.
 If your dog has a rug or mat under their dishes, clean that too.